 ssh node-1 'sudo systemctl stop kubelet'

-Understanding failure modes isn’t pessimism — it’s engineering.
+Understanding failure modes isn’t pessimism, it’s how you earn the right to call a system resilient.
 Every system fails.
-The question is whether you designed for it or get surprised by it.
+The only choice you get is whether you designed for it or got surprised by it.